 This coming from someone who doesn’t plan at all!
-Though I simply got lucky with the airfare, plan as early as possible so you can, so you can use the low fares to your advantage.
-Airlines are eager to fill some seats as quickly as possible to recover costs.
-Once the seats start getting filled up, chances are prices will drastically increase.
+Though I simply got lucky with the airfare, plan as early as possible, so you can use the low fares to your advantage.
+Airlines are eager to fill some seats as quickly as possible to ensure they break even.
+Once the seats start filling up, chances are prices will drastically increase due to airline slab pricing that automatically moves to higher price slabs as soon as the earlier slabs fill up.
 Look out for schemes, discounts and offers.
 Companies are always coming up with excellent deals- it helps to track airfares for a while before booking them.
+(Make My Trip sometimes has an AppFest, where you can get a return flight to and from Vienna at as low a price as 19K on KLM.)
 A return airfare for 25k doesn’t sound bad at all, does it?
 Take the cheapest flight to Europe and then a train to the city of your choice.
-That’s cheaper and you end up enjoying two different cities.
-Remember to clear your browser’s (and phone’s- since its all linked now!) cookies before you book though.
+That’s cheaper and you end up discovering two different cities.
+Remember to clear the cookies on your browser (and phone- since its all linked now!) before you book though.

 2. Plan shorter trips:

 You might call me a lunatic for saying so, but ever considered a 5 day trip to Europe?
-A trip to Bali or Dubai for the same duration would cost you somewhere close to 90k as well.
+A trip to Bali or Russia for the same duration would cost you somewhere close to 90k as well.
 It only seems cheaper!
-Chances are, you’ll be a little careful while you’re in Europe.
+Chances are, you’ll be a little tight on your budget while you’re in Europe.
 Though not once did I pass up anything I wanted to eat/drink/see, let’s just say I didn’t blow my money on cabs either, just for it’s convenience.

 3. Public transport and day passes: